3DS to PLY Conversion

 - Automesher Desktop Application for Windows to Convert 3D File Formats

-3D Studio File
+3D Studio (3DS) File Format

-Due to its DOS-era origins, the format has strict constraints: mesh names are limited to 8 characters, and each mesh object can contain no more than 32,767 triangles.
-The format also lacks support for modern features like PBR materials or NURBS surfaces.
+- Format Constraints: Due to its DOS-era origins, 3DS limits mesh names to 8 characters and restricts each mesh object to a maximum of 32,767 triangles.
+It does not support modern rendering features such as PBR materials or NURBS.

 Polygon File